-If a student wishes to return to the University after a suspension, a student should contact the Dean of Students' office to schedule a meeting with the Assistant Dean for Conduct, Policy and Climate.
-You may reach the Assistant Dean by calling (802) 656-3380.
+If a student wishes to return to the University after a conduct suspension, a student should contact the Dean of Students' office to schedule a meeting with the Assistant Dean of Students.
+The Assistant Dean can be reached by calling (802) 656-3380.

-A student wishing to enroll as an undergraduate and has never been admitted as a degree student should visit the Admissions website for more information.
+A student wishing to enroll as an undergraduate who has never been admitted as a degree-seeking student should visit the Admissions website for more information.